pnp/powershell/documentation/Get-PnPSubWeb.md

 Get-PnPSubWeb -Identity Team1 -Recurse -IncludeRootWeb
 ```

-Retrieves the rootweb, all subsites of the subsite Team1 and all of its nested child subsites
+Retrieves the root web, all subsites of the subsite Team1 and all of its nested child subsites

 ## PARAMETERS